Website for ordering free COVID test kits launches next week, White House says - NewsBreak

 WASHINGTON (AP) — The federal website where Americans can request free COVID-19 tests will begin accepting orders on Wednesday as the White House looks to address nationwide shortages, but supplies will be limited to just four free tests per home.

 Starting on Jan.
-19, the website COVIDTests.gov will provide tests at no cost, including no shipping fee, the White House announced Friday.Test positive after quarantining?
+19, COVIDTests.gov will provide tests at no cost, including no shipping fee, the White House announced Friday.Test positive after quarantining?
 Here’s what the CDC says to do

 As he faced criticism for low inventory and long lines for testing, President Joe Biden announced last month that the U.S. would purchase 500 million at-home tests to launch the program and on Thursday the president announced that he was doubling the order to 1 billion tests.